jgreek/arxanalysis/README.md

 * **User-adjusted Weightages**: An interactive module that allows users to adjust the weightage of instruments and recalculate VaR.
-* **Greeks Calculation**: The Delta, Gamma, and Vega for the portfolio are computed and analyzed.

 ## Getting Started

 1. Clone this repository to your local machine.
-2. Install necessary dependencies.
+2. Install necessary dependencies
 3. If you are running SQL Server from a Docker file, you'll need to run the container first.
 These instructions are specific to a Mac:
-    4. HOMEBREW_ACCEPT_EULA=Y brew install msodbcsql17 mssql-tools
+   1. HOMEBREW_ACCEPT_EULA=Y brew install msodbcsql17 mssql-tools
-    5. docker pull mcr.microsoft.com/mssql/server:2017-latest
+   2. docker pull mcr.microsoft.com/mssql/server:2017-latest
-    6. docker run -d --name ms-sql-server -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=YOURPASSWORD’ -p 1433:1433
+   3. docker run -d --name ms-sql-server -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=YOURPASSWORD’ -p 1433:1433
        mcr.microsoft.com/mssql/server:2017-latest
+   4. If you're running on a Mac, you will need to setup XCode command line tools.
+      5. sudo xcode-select --install

-3. You will need a configuration file in config / config.json like so:
+4. You will need a database/API configuration file in config / config.json like so.
+There is a template located at _config.json.
    \```
    {
    "server": "localhost,1433",